Lokiao/DemoTP/AboutCars/AboutCars.md

 *Remarks :*

->- For this algorithm, we suppose that when a car is turning, it goes at 120km/h.
+>- For this algorithm, we suppose that when a car is turning, it goes at 120km/h (maximum).
 After a turn, the car gradually comes back at its maximum speed.
 >- You're supposed to overestimate the time that the car would do (if it takes 19.2 seconds, make it 20).

+*Advice :*

+> Do a loop that would count each second passing in the race and update the characteristics of the car accordingly.
+>
+> Goodluck.

 #### Garage.cs